rvicedomini/EBAME6-Strain/README.md

 - `assembly_graph.gfa`: the assembly graph in GFA format

 <details>
-<summary>If you did not manage to run metaFlye successfully</summary>
+<summary>In the event you did not manage to run metaFlye successfully...</summary>
 <br>
 Here you can get an assembly of metaFlye for the same dataset, along with the assembly graph: